doncandela/mgah/mgah.md

     GPU has compute capability 61
     ```

-    Next (after doing the inputs as above), we make two $3\times3$ arrays of random numbers -- one using `np.random.rand` which gives a regular NumPy array (type `numpy.ndarray`) and the other using `cp.random.rand` which gives a CuPy array on the GPU (type `cp.ndarray`).
+    Next (after doing the inports as above), we make two $3\times3$ arrays of random numbers -- one using `np.random.rand` which gives a regular NumPy array (type `numpy.ndarray`) and the other using `cp.random.rand` which gives a CuPy array on the GPU (type `cp.ndarray`).
 Notes: (a) the syntax is identical for the NumPy and CuPy functions, and (b) CuPy arrays always live on the GPU (unlike PyTorch tensors, which can be either on the CPU or on the GPU).

     ```
     x = np.random.rand(3,3)